 Malware is perhaps the most common way for hackers to compromise devices, leading to untold repercussions.
-They could be benign, simply triggering popup ads, but more often than not they’re a lot more sinister, harvesting your data, tracking your location or invading your personal privacy.
+They could be benign, simply triggering popup ads, but more often than not they’re a lot more sinister, harvesting your data, tracking your location, or invading your personal privacy.
 Malwarebytes has announced a startling discovery – they found US government-funded smartphones carrying pre-installed malicious applications.

-The device itself is offered by a US-funded carrier which offers cellphones through the Lifeline Assistance Program, an FCC (Federal Communications Commission) backed initiative which lowers the monthly cost of smartphones and internet through government subsidies, making them affordable for low-income consumers.
+The device itself is offered by a US-funded carrier that offers cellphones through the Lifeline Assistance Program, an FCC (Federal Communications Commission) backed initiative which lowers the monthly cost of smartphones and internet through government subsidies, making them affordable for low-income consumers.

-In the blog, Collier reports on two malicious applications which, quite worryingly, come pre-installed on the UMX U686CL, a low-cost Android smartphone.
+In the blog, Collier reports on two malicious applications which, worryingly, come pre-installed on the UMX U686CL, a low-cost Android smartphone.